hhehasj/CPE100FinalProject/README.md

 2. If failed: Option to review teaching or retry immediately
 3. After 2 failures: Hints automatically enabled for all questions
 4. Unlimited retries available after hints are activated
+5. Progress is saved automatically after each quiz

+## Progress Saving System (NEW)

+### What Gets Saved:
+- Current level (Beginner/Intermediate/Advanced)
+- Retry count for each level
+- Completion status for each level
+- Best score achieved for each level
+- Hint mode status for each level

+### When Progress is Saved:
+- Automatically after completing each quiz
+- When hints are activated
+- When moving to the next level
+- When resetting progress

+### Main Menu Options:
+When you have saved progress, you'll see:
+1. **Continue** - Resume from where you left off
+2. **Start New** - Reset all progress and start fresh
+3. **View Progress** - See your scores and completion status
+4. **Reset Progress** - Reset all levels or individual levels
+5. **Exit** - Quit the program

+### Reset Options:
+- Reset Beginner level only
+- Reset Intermediate level only
+- Reset Advanced level only
+- Reset ALL progress (complete restart)

 ## Question File Format